jdevfullstack-tutorials/gaming-productivity-specs/README.md

 You don't need to close every application from time to time just to free your memory.
-Think of it just like your physical table, the more space you have, the more things you can put on it.
+Think of it just like your physical table, the more space you have, the more stuff you can put on it.

 ## Realizations